 A centrifuge relies on centrifugal force - the same that a spinning top uses to stay upright - to separate materials by their densities.
 Centrifuges are used for many applications from the manufacturing of pharmaceuticals to separating cream from milk along with many other industrial uses including sludge dewatering.
 When using a centrifuge for separation, the materials with greater densities will be displaced further away from the axis than materials with lesser densities.
 In the case of whole milk, the cream will end of up “spinning” out of the milk, hence, creating a separation of material with different densities.
 There are many types of centrifuges in use for a multitude of applications.

-Considerations in Using a Centrifuge for Sludge Dewatering
+Is a Centrifuge Right for My Sludge Dewatering Project?

 It is important to consider the overall objective, disposal options, and cost of dewatering in deciding which the best choice for your specific needs is.